Pecners/portfolio_website/content/post/spatial_buffer/index.markdown

 ## Usage

 The `st_buffer()` function creates a buffer around a spatial object.
 You provide a spatial object, specify the distance of the buffer, and `st_buffer()` adds your specified space between the bounds of the original object to create counts of a new spatial object.
-This is easy to understand with a couple examples.
+This is easy to understand with examples.

 ### Points